-- Visit the data protection reform area of the ICO website to learn more, where there are a handful of guides and general information.
-In particular, refer to the ICO publication, "Preparing for the General Data Protection Regulation-12 steps to take now". - Review your personal data collection and data processing systems to ensure they're in line with the GDPR.
+- To learn more about the GDPR and your requirements, visit the Office of the Australian Information Commissioner or the New Zealand Office of the Privacy Commissioner. - Review your personal data collection and data processing systems to ensure they're in line with the GDPR.
 You might consider a GDPR audit from both legal and technological standpoints, amongst others. - Ensure your employees and partners are aware of the GDPR and secure training to prepare them.
 Remember the GDPR makes you also responsible for third parties who process personal data for you. - Seek legal advice to better understand the implications of the GDPR on your businesses.